Obsessive Compulsiveness (OCD) can wreck lives.

 Obsessive Compulsive Disorder or OCD is a label invented by psychiatry.
 Whilst there is no scientific test for OCD, obsessive thinking and compulsive behaviours can become a problem when you get caught up in it for large chunks of your day.

-The term OCD can be thrown about rather easily by people e.g. when people say “I am a bit OCD.”
+The term OCD can be thrown about rather easily by people, e.g. when people say, “I am a bit OCD.”
 In my experience, this can be frustrating to the OCD sufferer.
 It is as though the extent of their suffering is not fully understood.
 In reality, people who do have OCD suffer a great deal.
-You feel anxious for much of the time and your life becomes really limited.
+You feel anxious for much of the time, and your life becomes limited.

-With this type of anxiety, you feel unable to do many things that the someone else often takes for granted e.g. being able to hug your children, being able to leave your house easily or being able to use a public toilet.
-These actions can be very distressing as they stop people from doing what is important to them i.e. being affectionate, independent and free.
+With this type of anxiety, you cannot do many things that someone else often takes for granted, e.g. being able to hug your children, leaving your house easily, or using a public toilet.
+These actions can be very distressing as they stop people from doing what is important to them, i.e. being affectionate, independent and free.

 Overt & Covert Compulsions

-Many people with obsessive compulsive tendencies adopt covert compulsive behaviours as well as overt ones.
-An overt compulsion is anything you do that people can notice you doing e.g. washing your hands.
-A covert compulsion is any mental action you take to alleviate your unwanted thoughts e.g. counting, focusing on specific words, phrases or numbers or silently reassuring yourself repeatedly.
+Many people with obsessive-compulsive tendencies adopt overt and covert compulsive behaviours.
+An overt compulsion is anything people can notice you doing, e.g. washing your hands.
+A covert compulsion is any mental action you take to alleviate your unwanted thoughts, e.g. counting, focusing on specific words, phrases or numbers, or silently reassuring yourself repeatedly.

 Many people can learn to effectively manage their obsessive thoughts and compulsive responses by committing to CBT treatment.
 Usually, the treatment is for at least 12 sessions because changing requires commitment and repeated practice.
-This is true of all problem-types, but in the majority of cases, people with OCD have been suffering for years before they try to get help.
+This is true of all problem types, but in most cases, people with OCD have been suffering for years before they try to get help.

 Are you ready for help?

 Does it seem important?
 Can you imagine a life without OCD?
-Does it seem important to change the way you deal with the intrusive thoughts?
-Does life seem like it would be more fun if you spend more time doing other things?
+Does it seem important to change the way you deal with intrusive thoughts?
+Does life seem like it would be more fun if you spent more time doing other things?

 How confident do you feel to tackle it?
-This is about whether you think you’ve the skills that are needed to stop engaging in the compulsions.
+This is about whether you think you have the skills that are needed to stop engaging in the compulsions.

-Now, if you scored low on questions 1 and 2, then it probably isn’t quite the right time to commit to it.
-Instead, work out what needs to change first and the work backwards from there.
+Now, if you scored low on questions 1 and 2, it isn’t the right time to commit to it.
+Instead, work out what needs to change first and then work backwards.
 Put a plan together to get yourself ready.

 - OCD is a very distressing form of anxiety

-- OCD involves battling with unwanted or intrusive thoughts
+- OCD involves battling unwanted or intrusive thoughts

 - People can spend hours trying to neutralise their anxiety.
 These behaviours are called compulsions